vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that list files with .gif
+Create a script that decodes acrostics that use the first letter of each line.